 Not sure how to pick the right colors and use them effectively for branding your website?
 Check out this guide on how to choose the right color scheme for your website.

-If you’re creating a new brand or rebranding your firm, the content on your website will also obviously need an update to match your new tone and message.
+Whether you’re creating a new brand or just rebranding your law firm, the content on your website will also need an update to match your new tone and message.
 However, it isn’t ALL about the text you write.

 And that’s just one example!